David Conte: Education and career

-In 1982 Conte lived and worked at the home of Aaron Copland, where he undertook a study of the manuscript sketches of Copland’s last orchestral work, “Inscape,” which became the basis of his doctoral thesis at Cornell University.
+In 1982, Conte lived and worked at the home of Aaron Copland, where he undertook a study of the manuscript sketches of Copland’s last orchestral work, “Inscape,” which became the basis of his doctoral thesis at Cornell University.
 Conte’s choral music has been the subject of four doctoral theses, and he is the author of articles on Copland, Vaughan Williams, and on the pedagogy of choral composition, all published in The Choral Journal, the membership-based monthly publication of the American Choral Director’s Association.

 One of his best-known works is the opera The Gift of the Magi (Nicholas Giardini, librettist), which has received over 30 productions in the U.S., Canada, Europe, and Russia.
 His opera The Dreamers (Philip Littell, librettist), led to a commission from the Oakland Symphony for The Journey (a cantata, 2001).
 Film scores include Orozco: Man of Fire for the PBS American Master's Series (2006), and Ballets Russes shown at the Sundance and Toronto Film Festivals (2005).
 Other prominent works include “Fantasy for Orchestra”, and “A Copland Portrait” (orchestra and band), and Soliloquy, and Pastorale and Toccata (organ).
 Many of his choral works have received wide acceptance, including Cantate Domino, Invocation and Dance, Ave Maria, Charm me asleep, Elegy for Matthew (in memory of Matthew Sheppard, text by John Stirling Walker), September Sun (in memory of 9/11, with text also by Walker), An Exhortation (composed for the 2009 inauguration of President Barack Obama), and Three Mexican Folk Songs.

-Conte's work is represented on many commercial CD recordings, including Chamber Music of David Conte (2015) on the Albany label; Facing West: Choral Music of Conrad Susa and David Conte (2016) on the Delos Label; and Everyone Sang: Vocal Music of David Conte (2018) on the Arsis label.
+Conte's work is represented on many commercial CD recordings, including Chamber Music of David Conte (2015) on the Albany label, Facing West: Choral Music of Conrad Susa and David Conte (2016) on the Delos label, Everyone Sang: Vocal Music of David Conte (2018) on the Arsis label, and Intimate Voices: Chamber Music of David Conte (2025) on the Pentatone label.